kushpamnani/kushpamnani/README.md

 <h1>Welcome to Kush Pamnani's Hub 👋</h1>

+🎓 <h2>Greetings!</h2>
-<p>🎓 <strong>Greetings!</strong> I'm <strong>Kush Pamnani</strong>, a passionate junior at Iowa State University, deeply immersed in the world of Computer Science.
+<p> I'm <strong>Kush Pamnani</strong>, a passionate junior at Iowa State University, deeply immersed in the world of Computer Science.
 My academic journey is not just about earning a degree; it's a quest fueled by a profound interest in <strong>web and software development</strong>.
 This path has led me to explore the intricacies of coding, design, and innovation, driving me towards mastering the art of creating impactful digital solutions.</p>

 <p>🔍 <strong>Embark on a journey</strong> through my repository, where each project unfolds a story of determination, growth, and discovery.
 Here, you'll witness how I navigate through complex challenges, continually refining my skills and expanding my knowledge base.
 From initial concepts to polished final products, my projects are a testament to my dedication to excellence in the realm of <strong>web and software development</strong>.</p>